manatlan/sudoku_resolver/make.md

 $ ./make.py
 ```

-It will show you the command line options
+It will show you the command line options, and all detected languages and command lines.

 ## to run one version